Skip to content

 mFilter2

-Snippet implements the second part of the component - filtration of the found results.
+The snippet implements the second half of the component—filtering of search results.

 Parameters